Hope for the Caterpillars

 The parsley and dill in my garden always attract Swallowtail butterflies.
 Sometimes I see tiny eggs appear on the leaves and begin watching at that point—each morning and evening, hoping to discover a new generation beginning.

 This year, I missed the eggs, but noticed two tiny caterpillars in their first instar—the earliest stage of their development.
 They were black swallow tails, so small they could easily have gone unnoticed.
-I searched and searched my large bolted plants for more, but there were only two.
+I spent quite a while searchings my large bolted plants for more, but there were only two.

 Within a few days, the smaller one had disappeared, likely becoming a meal for another creature or maybe falling victim to one of the violent early summer storms we've been having.